 For the safety of our staff and students, pets are not allowed on the school campuses while students are present.
-Please leave all pets at home during school hours unless permission granted by administration for special events.
+Please leave all pets at home during school hours and during drop off and pick up unless permission granted by administration for special events.

-Fire and Intruder Drills
+Fire, Earthquake and Intruder Drills

-There will be at least one fire or earthquake drill per month.
+There will be at least one drill per month.
+During the drills, students, staff and parent volunteers are required to follow safety procedures.
 All children will walk quickly and in an orderly manner to designated areas.
-The teachers are the last to leave their classrooms during a fire drill, and it is their responsibility to see that no students remain in the room.
-Each teacher takes roll after the children have arrived at the fire evacuation area.
-At the conclusion of the fire drill, all children return to the classroom.
+The teachers are the last to leave their classrooms during a fire or earthquake drill, and it is their responsibility to see that no students remain in the room.
+Each teacher takes roll after the children have arrived at the evacuation area.
+At the conclusion of the drill, all children return to the classroom.
 Intruder drills will also be conducted during the course of the school year.
 During an intruder drill the staff and students are directed to practice emergency preparedness as stated in the emergency handbook.